 |

-of our garden.
-Large beautiful flowers are pollinated and grow
+garden.
+Large beautiful flowers are pollinated and grow from

-from tiny gourds at their base into large heavy fruits that need
+tiny gourds at their base into large heavy fruits that need support

 |